py-chemist/mol2chemfig-web/README.md

 Also, you will need to modify a path to mol2chemfig.sty file (m2pkg_path in mol2chemfig/pdfgen.py) in order to get a pdf file generated.

+##### Acknowledgments

+I would like to acknowledge the work of all the authors of programs/libraries (Chemfig, Mol2chemfig, ChemDoodle Web Components, PubchemPy, Indigo) I used to develop the web interface.

+##### License

+Mol2chemfig Web (web interface only) is licensed under version 3 of the [GNU GENERAL PUBLIC LICENSE](https://www.gnu.org/licenses/gpl-3.0.html)

 ##### Comments/suggestions/bug reports

 Comments, suggestions, bug reports and constructive critic are very welcomed and can be sent to py.chemist@gmail.com